UniversalDependencies/UD_Russian-Taiga/README.md

 # Registers

-* blogs and social media: 87%
+* blogs and social media: 65%
-main source: vk.com
+main source: vk.com, instagram, facebook, twitter

-* naïve poetry: 11%
+* poetry: 34%
-main source: stihi.ru
+main source: stihi.ru (naïve poetry), Corpus of Russian poetry (RNC)

 * news: 1%
 The tiny news collection was used to train annotators and check annotation consistency with other UD treeabnks.